wp-plugins/atcontent/readme.txt

 #### Free backup in AtContent cloud ####
 After the installation click “Sync with AtContent” and all your content will be also placed in AtContent cloud under your secure account.
 Even if your site/hosting will go down, your content will be saved!

+#### Quote of the day ####

+When you are courting a nice girl an hour seems like a second.
+When you sit on a red-hot cinder a second seems like an hour.
+That's relativity.

+Albert Einstein

 == Examples ==

 * **[Content Protection Demo example](http://smpl1.azurewebsites.net/TechCrunch/Default.cshtml?id=879168829694354F6.text)** — text is not available for copying, but everyone can click on “share & repost” at the bottom of the published content.
 This protects your content from plagiarism.